Peng Zhang | WARP #3

 Re-growing the memory

 Peng Zhang travels back to his home village a few times a year and spends time walking through the countryside and talking to the local farmers.
 Zhang invites the farming community to participate in the process of creation.
 This offer of co-creation and collaborative intentions are not always met with understanding, because farming has been the way of sustaining resources for one’s family.
 It was never related to collaborative work with a stranger.
-None of the local farmers in Zhang’s village ever perceived their work as an art related activity nor as a work of art in itself.
-Yet, at the same time, the local villagers slowly abandon the way they used to build their houses, grow their crops or socialize with their neighbours.
-The younger generation is moving to the city, their way of living is getting instant, urbanized and economically developed as an inevitable process of modernization.
-Zhang therefore recalls farming practices and lifestyle into his artworks and site-specific interventions.
+None of the local farmers in Zhang’s village ever perceived their work as an art-related activity nor as a work of art in itself.
+Yet, at the same time, the local villagers slowly abandon the way they used to build their houses, grow their crops or socialize with their neighbors.
+The younger generation is moving to the city, their way of living is getting instant, urbanized, and economically developed as an inevitable process of modernization.
+Zhang, therefore, imparts farming practices and lifestyle into his artworks and site-specific interventions.

-Peng Zhang does not judge whether life in a Chinese farming village is good or bad, but points out that the disappearance of traditions, craft techniques and skills leaves a gap in Shijian Cun village.
-Via collection of his childhood memories, Zhang digs in the soil and regrows what is becoming forgotten.
+Peng Zhang does not judge whether life in a Chinese farming village is good or bad but points out that the disappearance of traditions, craft techniques, and skills leaves a gap in Shijian Cun village.
+Via a collection of his childhood memories, Zhang digs in the soil and regrows what is becoming forgotten.